erkkah/letarette.js/example/README.md

 ## Building
 The example project is set up to use the local "letarette" package in the root directory of the project.
-To set everything up, first run `npm install` and `npm run build` the the root directory.
+To set everything up, first run `npm install` and `npm run build` in the root directory.
 Then move down to the `example` directory and run `npm install` to install the newly built library.

 ## Running the example